Step-by-step guide for creating a free webinar. Updated for 2021.

 The webinar ended in chaos.
 Here’s what went down…

 It was in 2009.
-Leo Babauta and I had just created a blogger training course, called A-List Blogging, and we decided to run a webinar as part of our launch.
+Leo Babauta and I had just created a blogger training course, called A-List Blogging, and we decided to run a virtual event as part of our launch.

 The software we used at the time allowed us to appear live on camera.
 It looked easy, so I didn’t bother to practice.

-The plan was that I would start the webinar and Leo would appear after my introduction.
+The plan was that I would start the webinar session and Leo would appear after my introduction.

 We agreed to meet up as presenters in the software’s “green room” a few minutes before kickoff.